 Updates & Outcomes

-As a volunteer on this project you will have the opportunity to visit the school where the Isipho Charity Trust works.
-This is something all the volunteers (and indeed the children) love and during this time you can play with the children, help in their computer classes or maybe even just sit and have a conversation with them to allow them to practice their English.
+As a volunteer on this project, you will have the opportunity to visit the school where the Isipho Charity Trust works.
+This is something volunteers (and indeed the children) love and during this time you can play with the children, help in their computer classes or maybe just sit and have a conversation to allow them to practice their English.

 We have a fair few Great Projects that are situated in stunning South Africa, and some on its beautiful Eastern Cape near the bustling city of Port Elizabeth.
 During your free time on our volunteering projects, you are free to explore to your heart's content!
 Check our list of a few suggestions on the kinds of adventures you can get up to during your time in South Africa!